Behind everything lies good. That’s the main belief of Christianity.

 Christianity says that behind everything in the physical realm lies a real being called God.
 God is not a concept, an abstract, a set of natural laws, a force, or anything like that.
 God is a real, living being with a certain personality.

-Christianity makes a really bold assertion about this being called God.
-Christianity says that God’s essence, God’s essential nature, God’s personality, is good.
-100% good.
-And so Christianity says that what is behind and underlies everything is good.
+Christianity makes a bold assertion about this being called God.
+Christianity says God is good.
+God is 100% good.
+God’s essence, God’s essential nature, God’s personality, is good.
 Good is the essential character of God.
+And so, since God is what underlies and is behind everything in the physical universe, then good underlies everything in the physical universe.

-I can’t emphasize the importance of this enough.
-It is actually the most bold assertion Christianity makes—that behind everything lies good.
+This is the most important assertion Christianity makes—that behind everything lies good.
 The essential nature behind everything is good.